khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_5.md

 ## “He who recites behind the Imam, his mouth is filled with fire.” {.unnumbered}

 _Mawḍūʿ_ ([Fabricated]{style="font-variant:small-caps;"}).
-Ibn Ṭāhir quoted it in _Tadhkirah al-Mawḍūʿāt_ (p.\ 93), and said, “The _isnād_ contains Maʾmūn ibn Aḥmad al-Harawī, an utter liar who used to narrate fabrications.”
+Ibn Ṭāhir---after quoting it in _Tadhkirah al-Mawḍū\-ʿāt_ (p.\ 93)---said, “The _isnād_ contains Maʾmūn ibn Aḥmad al-Harawī, an utter liar who used to narrate fabrications.”
 More of his description is given in _ḥadīth_ in the following sub section.
 Ibn Ḥibbān mentioned this _ḥadīth_ under his name in _al-Ḍuʿafā_ (The Weak Narrators) and al-Dhahabī regarded it as one of his calamities!

 Some Ḥanafīs have been deceived by this _ḥadīth_, arguing on its basis that any recitation behind the Imam is totally _ḥarām_!
 Abū al-Ḥasanāt al-Luknowī said in _al-Taʿlīq al-Mumajjid ʿalā Muwaṭṭā Muḥammad_ (p.\ 99), “It was mentioned by the author of _Nihāyah_ and by others as _marfūʿ_ with the wording, ‘there is a burning coal in his mouth,’ and it is totally baseless.”